cyverse-archive/Donkey/README.markdown

 }
 ```

-This service has no response body.
+The response body for this service is a simple JSON object that indicates
+whether or not the service call succeeded.
 Here's an example:

 ```
 $ curl -sd '